Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Empirical studies

-Consistent with \citet{chopin_2017} and despite the lack of theoretical guarantees, \textsc{ep} emerges as the most accurate solution in Figure~\ref{figure:1} since its discrepancy from the Monte Carlo estimates is negligible in all regimes, ranging from $p \leq n_0 $ to $p \geq n_0$.
-Nonetheless, as highlighted in Figure~\ref{figure:2}, the per--iteration runtimes of \textsc{ep} are linear in $p$ for high dimensions, whereas those of \textsc{mf}--\textsc{vb} and \textsc{pfm}--\textsc{vb} are essentially constant and much lower.
-Therefore, from a computational perspective, such alternatives are more effective and scalable options in high--dimensional settings.
-This is especially true for \textsc{pfm}--\textsc{vb} which, as expected from the theory in \citet{fasano2019}, attains the same accuracy of \textsc{ep} when $p \gtrsim 2 n_0$, but with a considerably lower computational effort.
-On the contrary, \textsc{mf}--\textsc{vb} is not competitive with \textsc{ep} in terms of accuracy and does not yield notable improvements in runtimes relative \textsc{pfm}--\textsc{vb}.
-Consistent with the theoretical results in \citet{fasano2019}, Table~\ref{table_Niter} provides evidence on the fact that the number of iterations needed by \textsc{pfm}--\textsc{vb} to reach convergence of the \textsc{elbo} goes to one as $p$ grows to infinity, while also displaying the phenomenon reminiscent of double--descent noticed in Table~\ref{table_runtimes_MC} for i.i.d.\ sampling, thus motivating further research along this line.
-Interestingly, the empirical results in Table~\ref{table_Niter} also suggest that the number of iterations require by \textsc{ep} does not grow with $p$.
-These analyses point toward \textsc{ep} as a default strategy, while suggesting \textsc{pfm}--\textsc{vb} as a valuable alternative in high--dimensional situations where \textsc{ep} is computationally impractical.
+Consistently with \citet{chopin_2017} and despite the limited theory guarantees, EP emerges as the most accurate solution in Figure~\ref{figure:1} since its discrepancy from the Monte Carlo estimates under i.i.d.\ sampling is negligible in all regimes, ranging from $p < n_0 $ to $p \geq n_0$.
+Nonetheless, as highlighted in Figure~\ref{figure:2}, the per-iteration runtimes of EP are linear in $p$ for high dimensions, as opposed to the quadratic growth in previously-available implementations, whereas those of MF-VB and PFM-VB are essentially constant and much lower.
+The impact of such a scaling in the cost per iteration on the overall runtime is relatively moderate in the regimes we focus on, as illustrated in Table~\ref{table_Niter} which displays the overall runtimes required by each routine to perform not only the total iterations, but also pre- and post-computations.
+Nonetheless, the higher per-iteration cost of EP becomes clearly appreciable when $p$ exceeds a few hundreds, as seen in Figure~\ref{figure:2} and Table~\ref{table_Niter}.
+Therefore, from a computational perspective, the variational routines are more effective and scalable alternatives in high-dimensional settings.
+This is especially true for PFM-VB which, as expected from the theory in \citet{fasano2019}, attains the same accuracy of EP when $p \gtrsim 2 n_0$, but with a lower computational effort.
+On the contrary, MF-VB is not competitive with EP in terms of accuracy and does not yield remarkable improvements in runtimes relative to PFM-VB in high dimensions.
+Notice that, although PFM-VB and MF-VB have the same per-iteration cost, the former does not allow for a joint updating of the approximating densities for the local variables, thus requiring a \texttt{for} cycle in basic \texttt{R} implementations that yields an increment in the per-iteration runtimes under PFM-VB, due to software-related inefficiencies.
+This drawback can be seen from Table~\ref{table_Niter}, especially in those $p < n_0$ regimes where PFM-VB requires a moderate number of iterations to reach convergence.